dunglas/mercure/README.md

 The hub sends updates concerning all subscribed resources matching the provided URI templates.
 The hub MUST send these updates as [`text/event-stream` compliant events](https://html.spec.whatwg.org/multipage/server-sent-events.html#sse-processing-model).

-The `id` key of the event MUST contains the IRI of the resource being updated.
+* the `id` key of the event MUST contains the IRI of the resource being updated
-The `data` key MUST contain the new version of the resource.
+* the `data` key MUST contain the new version of the resource
+* the `event` key MUST be set to `mercure`, it allows a hub to mix Mercure events with other kind of Server-sent events

 Example implementation of a client in JavaScript: